Free OLSAT Sample Questions

 Let's solve this fun lollipop problem together!

-• Our friends Jayden and Martin went to the store and bought 8 yummy lollipops
+Imagine Jayden and Marin went to the candy store and bought a total of 8 yummy lollipops.

-So Jayden and Martin still have 3 lollipops left to enjoy later! 🍭 The answer is C
+So, Jayden and Marin still have 3 lollipops left to enjoy later!
+The correct answer is C.

 Picture Classification: Requires identifying the image that doesn't belong in a set